Specialist Learning Areas at Junior School

 - Orchestral Winds (bassoon, oboe, saxophone, clarinet, flute)

-Similarly at Donvale the children participate in weekly choir sessions at Prep-2, Years 3 and 4 and Years 5 and 6.
+Similarly at Donvale the children participate in weekly choir sessions for Prep to Year 2, Years 3 and 4 and Years 5 and 6.
 Starting from Year 4, auditions are held for our two School Choirs Musique de Cour and the Chamber Choir.

 The prime objectives of the Physical Education program are to foster in children a love of physical activity and play, instil a need for physical fitness and develop a sense of fair play and co-operation.
 The program gives each student the opportunity to develop a range of fundamental motor skills and apply these to games.
 It contributes to the healthy physical, social and emotional development of students.
 Fundamental motor skills are incorporated through specific sports where skills and rules are taught.
 In Years 5 and 6, this knowledge is put into practice through the students’ participation in the weekly APS (Associated Public Schools) sport competitions and training sessions.